Azure/azure-sdk-for-python/sdk/containerregistry/azure-containerregistry/samples/README.md

 |[sample_list_tags.py][list_tags] and [sample_list_tags_async.py][list_tags_async] | List tags on an image using an anonymous access |

 ### Prerequisites
-* Python 2.7, or 3.6 or later is required to use this package.
+* Python 3.6 or later is required to use this package.
 * You need an [Azure subscription][azure_sub] and a [Container Registry account][container_registry_docs] to use this package.

 ## Setup